Baby and toddler groups - a guide for reopening in 2021

 - Limiting numbers and using bookings

-If your group normally operates a ‘drop-in’ system, you may need to consider if this is a suitable approach in light of the current restrictions, as it could lead to queues at the door (which could impact on social distancing) and parents and children feeling upset or angry if they are unable to come in.
+If so, if your group normally operates a ‘drop-in’ system, you may need to consider if this is a suitable approach in light of the current restrictions, as it could lead to queues at the door (which could impact on social distancing) and parents and children feeling upset or angry if they are unable to come in.

 A pre-booking system could help to mitigate these risks, ensuring that you are able to adhere to legal limits on attendee numbers, and also reduce the risk of families being left disappointed at the last minute.
 This could be via, for example, booking apps or social media ‘events’, though you would need to consider how to ensure that whatever channel you choose is as widely accessible as all.
 You may also want to consider how to prevent people from block-booking, to ensure all parents have an equal chance to book a space, and whether or not you can implement a waiting list for families in case of any cancellations.